 NHERI will support multi-hazards engineering research and education, with a focus on earthquake and wind engineering.
 Historically, research on physical civil infrastructure materials, design, and performance has focused on resilience for a single natural hazard.
 However, civil infrastructure designed to be multi-hazard resilient will contribute toward broader societal goals, i.e., protect people and property, maintain continuity in essential operations and services, and recover rapidly from a natural hazard event.
 Design of civil infrastructure is also changing, as strategies for green civil infrastructure are emerging, addressing societal goals for a sustainable nation.
 Examples of sustainable strategies include sustainable materials, minimization of non-renewable energy use, use of on-site renewable energy source(s), and maximization of material reuse and recyclable components.
-However, current civil infrastructure designs for single hazard resilience do not always take advantage of new technologies for sustainable civil infrastructure and may not provide multi-hazard resilience.
-NHERI will support research on sustainable civil infrastructure for resilience to single hazards such as earthquakes and windstorms, enabling the broader context for multi-hazard resilient and sustainable civil infrastructure.
+However, civil infrastructure designs for single hazard resilience do not always take advantage of new technologies for sustainable civil infrastructure and may not provide multi-hazard resilience.
+NHERI will support research on sustainable civil infrastructure for resilience to single and multiple hazards, such as earthquakes and windstorms.

 NHERI will enable research and education that can contribute knowledge and innovation for civil infrastructure, over its lifespan, to be multi-hazard resilient and sustainable.
 NHERI will also support NSF's core value to broaden opportunities and expand participation of groups, institutions, and geographic regions that are underrepresented in science, technology, engineering, and mathematics (STEM) (Reference 7, Section IX).
-NSF is committed to this principle of diversity.
+NSF is committed to this principle of inclusiveness.